nilooeli/Machine_Learning/README.md

 *Notebook:* [Naive_Bayes_Classification.ipynb](supervised_algorithms/Naive_Bayes_Classification.ipynb)

 *Description:* This project demonstrates the implementation of the Naive Bayes classification algorithm using the Gaussian algorithm.
-This notebook inludes data exploration, model training, evaluation, and visualization of results.
+This notebook includes data exploration, model training, evaluation, and visualization of results.